 This is really important because it gives us full control over all technical settings and aspects of the live stream and gives a superior and reliable viewing experience to everyone watching.
 When you’re streaming something important like a wedding or a funeral, there’s only one chance to get it right.

 It’s also important to keep everything as easy as possible because people watching range from tech whizzes to technophobes so with out setup, all you have to do is click a link.
 It doesn’t get any simpler than that!

-We also avoid platforms such as Facebook, YouTube, Twitch etc for similar reasons.
-These platforms use automated copyright matching algorithms which prevent the inclusion of music in a live stream.
-Your stream will be automatically muted or even terminated in such circumstances.
+Other streaming platforms use automated copyright matching algorithms which prevent the inclusion of music in a live stream.
+The stream will be automatically muted or even terminated in such circumstances.

 Finally, experience has also shown that online guests prefer to be passive viewers, especially for funerals.

 Online meeting apps are great for easy video chat, and an ideal choice once the formal event live stream is over.

 We use Zoom for post-event meet ups and chat, whether that’s for an online wake, or for joining in the wedding reception, which is the appropriate choice in these circumstances.